 Beyond financing and construction support, the anticipated benefits of BRI projects include:

-BRI projects and initiatives are an extension of the BRI goals and the African Union’s Agenda 2063 and Programme for Infrastructure Development in Africa (PIDA), which push for greater regional integration within the continent.
+Projects and initiatives of the BRI are an extension of the BRI goals and the African Union's Agenda 2063 and Programme for Infrastructure Development in Africa (PIDA), which push for greater regional integration within the continent.
 The success of the BRI projects for Africa could depend on their ability to tap into the economic corridors of BRI economies.
-The inland, hinterland and naval connection could boost African countries’ logistical efficiency and export capacity, making the products of African countries available at lower shipping costs and higher turnover rates.
+The inland, hinterland and naval connexion could boost African countries' logistical efficiency and export capacity, making the products of African countries available at lower shipping costs and higher turnover rates.

 In addition, the Belt and Road Initiative, benefiting from Chinese firms' access to preferential financing for overseas investments and exports, is making African economies more connected to one another and to the outside world, boosting economic diversification and growth.
 This is likely to strengthen China's activity in Africa's I&CP sector.